-If you replace one of your AirPods for whatever reason (lost, not working, defective, etc) and now the new AirPod is not pairing or synching with the old AirPod, the easiest thing to do is have all your iDevices and Macs forget the old AirPod and then repair BOTH as new.
+If you replace one of your AirPods for whatever reason (lost, not working, defective, etc.is have) and now the new AirPod is not pairing or synching with the old AirPod, the easiest thing is make your iDevices and Macs forget the old AirPod and then repair BOTH as new.

 To Forget an AirPod

 - Go to Settings > Bluetooth and find the old AirPod(s)